-My girlfriend Anne had recently arrived in Korea the week prior, and quite luckily, her first full weekend here was a three day weekend for me in honor of my school’s birthday (yes, schools have birthdays in Korea).
+My good friend Anne had recently arrived in Korea the week prior, and quite luckily, her first full weekend here was a three day weekend for me in honor of my school’s birthday (yes, schools have birthdays in Korea).
 I had been waiting for such an opportunity to visit Busan, which is not the easiest place to travel to from Jeonnam, as I’ll describe below.
 We ended up having a very nice experience, centered on the off-the-beaten path Dadaepo Beach.
 While this was a slightly inconvenient base in some ways, it soon became clear to us why this beach had – by far – the best TripAdvisor reviews of any beach in Busan.

 Getting from my small town in Jeollanamdo to our final destination at Dadaepo Beach ended up being about a six and a half hour journey.
 For future reference, I now know that I can keep the journey down to about 4-5 hours if I stay nearer to the central bus station.